Name of Japanese people

-Japanese name consists of "family name" and "first name (given
+Japanese name consists of family name and first name.

-This order is same as the names of Korean, Chinese and Vietnamese peoples.
+This order is the same as the name of Chinese, Korean and Vietnamese peoples.

 Most names consist of two characters, and some names consist of one character or three characters.

-The names with over four characters are rare.
+The names written in four or more characters are rare.

-It is said that there are more than 300 thousand kinds of family names
+It is said that there are more than 300,000 kinds of family names in Japan.

-During my school days, no classmate with the same family name I have was in my class every year.
+As a matter of fact, no classmate with the same family name as I was in my class during my school days.

-There are a wide variety of family name in Japan.
+There are a wide variety of family names in Japan.